Noxwizard/dnscrypt-winclient/README.md

 =====================
 - Have a background worker periodically check that the proxy application hasn't crashed.
 - Pick up a few of the other parameters that the proxy accepts
-- Filter out junk adapaters like ISATAP, Loopback, Terado, and virtual mini-ports
+- Filter out junk adapters like ISATAP, Loopback, Terado, and virtual mini-ports